-- Once cooled make lemon curd and wash all of the berries.
+- Once cooled make lemon curd, whipped cream, and wash all of the berries.

-- Cool curd and then poke holes into your cake.
-Pour the curd into the holes evenly, then top with Cool Whip.
+- Poke holes into your cake.
+Pour the curd into the holes evenly, then top with whipped cream.
 Cover and place in refrigerator for 2-3 hours.